TheCois/BattleSimulator/README.md

 # BattleSimulator
-Go experiment recreating a BattleSimulator
+Go experiment recreating a BattleSimulator.
-This is used to solidify my learning of Go features
+Currently, only the engine (definition of Units and terrain, simulation of a battle) This is used to solidify my learning of Go features

 ## Next features